 Subjects experiencing a mood event (see primary efficacy endpoint) will be discontinued and have the option to enroll in the separate 3-month, open-label lurasidone extension study.

-All subjects who complete the study and those who discontinue the study early will complete a follow-up visit 7 ((+ or -) 2) days after the last dose of study medication to assess any post study discontinuation adverse effects.
-The visit will include the following assessments: vital signs, weight, movement disorder scales (SAS/BARS/AIMS), concomitant medications, and adverse effects.
-If the subject is continuing into the extension study, the follow-up visit will not be
+all subjects who complete the study and those who discontinue the study early will complete a follow-up visit 7 ((+-) 2) days after the last dose of study medication to assess any post study discontinuation adverse effects.
+The visit will include the following assessments: vital signs, weight, movement disorder scales (SaS/BaRS/aiMS), concomitant medications, and adverse effects. if the subject is continuing into the extension study, the follow-up visit will not be

 1. Subject provides written informed consent and is willing and able to comply with the protocol in the opinion of the Investigator.

 2. Subject is at least 18 years of age, with bipolar I disorder, most recent episode manic, mixed manic, hypomanic, or depressed, with or without rapid cycling disease course (>= 4 episodes of mood disturbance but < 8 episodes in the previous 12 months), and/or psychotic features (diagnosed by DSM-IV-TR criteria and confirmed by the SCID-CT).

 3. Subject has experienced at least one manic, mixed, or depressed episode in the past 2 years.
 It is strongly recommended that a reliable informant (e.g., family member, caregiver, or treating health professional) be available to confirm this history.